TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-migration-h2a-resynchronization-required.md

             "order": 2,
             "controlType": "textbox",
-            "displayLabel": "Provide error ID or job ID of the add or register operation", "watermarkText": "Click on the VM in the replicated items list, view and paste the error code shown for the VM(s)", "required": false
+            "displayLabel": "Provide error ID or job ID of the add or register operation", "watermarkText": "Enter in the error ID or job ID", "infoBalloonText": "Click on the VM in the replicated items list, view and paste the error code shown for the VM(s)", "required": false
         },
         {